Mangonando/how-long-is-my-playlist/README.md

 ```

-## Files explained

-**`project.py`** — Core business logic shared by the CLI and the web app: `calculate_total_seconds`, `calculate_crossfade_loss` (`(song_count - 1) * crossfade_seconds`), `calculate_adjusted_duration`, and `format_duration`.
-The `main()` function runs a terminal prompt independently of Django.

-**`playlists/spotify.py`** — All Spotify logic in one place: OAuth 2.0 Authorization Code Flow (auth URL, token exchange, token refresh), an authenticated Spotipy client, and paginated API calls to fetch playlists, metadata, and tracks.

-**`playlists/views.py`** — All Django views: `calculator`, `spotify_login`, `spotify_callback`, `spotify_logout`, `playlists_view`, and `playlist_detail_view`.
-The detail view catches `SpotifyException` (e.g. 403 on restricted playlists) and renders a friendly error instead of crashing.

-**`base.html`** — Shared layout with a navbar whose links adapt based on login state and current page, plus a responsive mobile menu with hamburger button and overlay.

-**`calculator.html`** — Manual calculator with time inputs, song count, and a crossfade slider (0–12 s).
-Calculation runs in JavaScript, mirroring the `project.py` logic.

-**`playlists.html`** — Responsive grid of the user's Spotify playlists with cover art, name, and track count.
-Includes server-side search filtering by name.

-**`playlist_detail.html`** — Playlist cover, metadata, crossfade slider (recalculates on submit), original vs. real duration, and a full numbered track list.
-Shows a friendly error if the playlist is inaccessible.

-**`pyproject.toml`** — [Ruff](https://docs.astral.sh/ruff/) config: Python 3.9, 88-char line length, pycodestyle/pyflakes/isort/Django rules.
-Pre-commit hook runs on every `git commit`.

 ## Design choices

-**Client-side calculation (manual calculator)** — The math is stateless with no sensitive data involved, so JavaScript gives instant feedback without a server round trip.
-The logic mirrors `project.py` exactly.
+**Client-side calculation (manual calculator)**: The math is stateless with no sensitive data involved, I had to use JavaScript to get an instant feedback without a server round trip.
+The logic mirrors `project.py`.

-**Crossfade as a slider** — A 0–12 s bounded range is more intuitive as a slider than a text input.
-On the detail page, submitting the form recalculates on the server with the new value.

-**Spotify integration alongside manual input** — The manual calculator requires knowing total duration, song count, and crossfade upfront.
-Spotify integration fetches all of that automatically.
-Both modes coexist for users without a Spotify account.
+**Crossfade as a slider**: Most of the information is added in an input.
+However, to improve the user experience I added a slider. it will be more intuitive and it will look better too.
+It is also self informative so users know what to do with it.

+**Manual Calculator**: I want to have a placeholdere where every user independently of where they have their playlist could check its length manually.

+**Spotify integration alongside manual input**: The most popular platform to date is Spotify.
+I want it to integrate it and fetch all the playlists automatically.
+This way it provides a better user experience without neglecting users who don`t have spotify.

+**Spotify Login**: I chose it in order to fetch the playlists.
+Using other ways of login such as google, or apple would have been overengineering and useless as the user would not have got a better experience if they login that way.

+**Spotify Oauth**: I used Oauth to allow HLIMP to fetch the data automatically.
+It was better than parsing the playlist url.

 ## How to run